This discovery could change the concept of dental treatment procedures suggests latest research

 White fillings are not really suitable for very large cavities, but our dental alternative is to use custom-made ceramic fillings called inlays and onlays.
 These are excellent restorative dentistry treatments that have the added benefit of being exceptionally strong and long lasting.

 A third dental treatment procedures option for badly damaged teeth is to effect an aesthetically acceptable cosmetic dentistry repair using crowns.
 Not only will crowns provide an expert (and invisible) repair, they can offer outstanding protection for any weaker tooth or teeth.

 So for now we will wait to discover the long-term effectiveness of the new natural tooth repair process.
 If it is as effective and reliable as the scientists claim you can be certain that at Carisbrook we will be one of the first dental clinics to assess its qualities with a view to offering to our patients.
-Until then, of course, we are confident that our white fillings, inlays/onlays and crowns are excellent dental treatment procedures for the repair of damaged teeth.
+Until then, of course, we are confident that our white fillings, inlays/onlays and crowns are excellent Dental Surgery treatment procedures for the repair of damaged teeth.

 If you would like to discuss the benefits of white fillings, inlays/onlays and crowns to remedy your own dental problems please do not hesitate to contact us.
 We are currently offering all new patients a FREE CONSULTATION.
 You can call us on 0161 951 7295 or you can contact us by using the online booking form on our Appointments page.

 - Lost teeth?
 We’ll put the smile back on your face!